vovkd/arduino-3x3x3-LedCube/README.md

 - Make API more simple, for know some of the API calls has _delay_ argument and some note (you need manually call delay() function)

+- Add sequence API method.
+For creating sequences of API calls.
+This can help for creating more fun effects =)